Hoover Dam

 Tours of Hoover Dam

-New visitor facilities were constructed in the late 1990s including a multi storey carpark and open area cafe, both on the west side of the river, opposite the visitor center.
+In the late 1990s, they constructed new visitor facilities, including a multi-storey car park and open area cafe, both on the west side of the river, opposite the visitor center.
 Free parking is available at 13 lots along US 93 on the east side, the most distant being half a mile from the state border through the middle of the dam.
-The facility is owned and operated by the Bureau of Reclamation who conduct guided tours down into the dam and around the generating rooms at the base.
-Hoover Dam is a Awesome Place For Vacations.
+The Bureau of Reclamation owns and operates the facility, conducting guided tours down into the dam and around the generating rooms at the base.
+Hoover Dam is an Awesome Place For Vacations.
 The tours used to begin via elevators right on the top of the dam, and generally required only a short wait, but now the entrance is through the new visitor center, and busy summer days may see several hundred people queuing in line, with a waiting time of up to two hours.

 Background on the Hoover Dam Bypass Project

-United States Highway 93 (U.S. 93) has been designated a North American Free Trade Agreement (NAFTA) route.
-The increasing congestion caused by the switchbacks leading to the Hoover Dam site and the restrictions at the dam crossing have led to the development of the Hoover Bypass Project.
-The Hoover Dam Bypass Project is a 3.5-mile corridor beginning at approximately milepost 2.2 in Clark County, Nevada and crossing the Colorado River approximately 1,500 feet downstream of the Hoover Dam, then terminating in Mohave County, Arizona near milepost 1.7 on U.S. 93.
-A Project Management Team (PMT) was developed to oversee the design and construction of the project Historical Tour in USA.
-The PMT has representation from each of the major project stakeholders including the Federal Highway Administration (FHWA), the States of Arizona and Nevada, the Bureau of Reclamation (BOR), the Western Area Power Administration (WAPA) and the National Park Service (NPS).
-Central Federal Lands Highway Division (CFLHD) will act in the lead management role for all elements of project procurement, design and construction.
+United States Highway 93 (U.S. 93) serves as a North American Free Trade Agreement (NAFTA) route, but congestion at the Hoover Dam site necessitated the development of the Hoover Dam Bypass Project.
+Spanning 3.5 miles, this corridor starts at milepost 2.2 in Clark County, Nevada, crosses the Colorado River downstream of the dam, and ends near milepost 1.7 in Mohave County, Arizona, on U.S. 93.
+The stakeholders formed a Project Management Team (PMT) to oversee the design and construction, comprising representatives from major stakeholders including the Federal Highway Administration (FHWA), Arizona and Nevada States, Bureau of Reclamation (BOR), Western Area Power Administration (WAPA), and National Park Service (NPS).
+The Central Federal Lands Highway Division (CFLHD) leads project procurement, design, and construction management.

 CFLHD awarded a contract to HDR Engineering, Inc. to provide design and construction support services for the Hoover Bypass Project.
 An integrated team of professionals from HDR Engineering, T.Y.
-Lin International, Sverdrup Civil, Inc. and several supporting sub-consultants make up the consultant team, collectively known as Hoover Support Team.
+Lin International, Sverdrup Civil, Inc., and several supporting sub-consultants make up the consultant team, collectively known as the Hoover Support Team.

 Highline system